awsdocs/aws-amplify-console-user-guide/doc_source/ssr-environment-variables.md

 DB_PASS=mypassword
 ```

-The second line demonstrates how to add environment variable with a specific prefix to the the `.env.production` file\.
+The second line demonstrates how to add an environment variable with a specific prefix to the `.env.production` file\.

 ```
 - env | grep -e NEXT_PUBLIC_ >> .env.production